-a.
-Time
+a) Time

-Unless otherwise ordered by the Court, the pretrial order shall be submitted to the Judge seven (7) days before the pretrial conference is to be held.
+Unless otherwise ordered by the Court, the pretrial order shall be submitted to the Jjudge seven (7) days before the pretrial conference is to be held.

-b.
-Submission Procedure
+b) Submission Procedure

+i) Cases Subject to Electronic Filing.
 The proposed pretrial order should be filed in accordance with the Court's electronic filing procedures.

+ii) Cases Exempt from Electronic Filing.
 The original and one (1) copy of the pretrial order shall be submitted.

-c.
-Fed.
+c) Fed.
 R. Civ.
 P. 26(a)(3) Disclosures